Watch this video to get an overview of how offers are delivered to identified and anonymous targets.

 Anonymous visitors may be submitted to a cookie identification process when they connect.
 This implicit recognition is based on the visitor’s browser history.

 During this step, a comparison is made between the data recovered by the cookies and those in your database.
-In some cases, the visitor is recognized (he is then implicitly identified), in other cases, he is not recognized (and therefore remains anonymous).
+In some cases, visitors are recognized (they arethen implicitly identified), in other cases, they are not recognized (and therefore remains anonymous).

 To run this analysis, for the offer space, check the Implicitly identify the individual based on their browser history option.